zng-ui/zng/TODO/_current.md

-* Weird glitch in image example on open.
 * Implement wrap panel and use it in the icon example.
 * Optimize using the icon example with fully loaded icons.
 * Move update skipping optimization to context, like in MeasureContext.